 2. The Historic David Finney Inn, New Castle

-One of Delaware’s most haunted buildings is The David Finney Inn in New Castle.
+One of Delaware’s most haunted places is The David Finney Inn in New Castle.
 It is actually thought to be haunted by a spirit that belongs to the nearby Amstel House Museum, which is also incredibly haunted.
 The two buildings were actually once linked by an underground tunnel, and it is believed that the spirit is a member of the Finney family.

 The paranormal activity seems to be focused on the third floor, and guests occupying these rooms have reported various strange activity including doors and windows opening by themselves and objects being moved around by unseen hands.
 Coincidentally, the activity at Amstel House also seems to focus on the third floor!